FLOPS: Forward Learning with OPtimal Sampling: Introduction

 \section{Introduction}

-Ever since the success of backpropagation (BP)~\citep{bp}, researchers have sought alternate biologically plausible methods as the brain doesn't perform backward computation to learn high-level representation~\citep{hsic, FA, ntk}.
+Ever since the success of backpropagation (BP)~\citep{bp}, researchers have sought alternate methods to bypass the iterative computation of the backward pass for the sake of efficiency, interpretability, and biological plausibility~\citep{hsic, FA, ntk}.
 Moreover, existing practical scenarios urge for scalable forward learning methods, when the black-box nature renders taking the derivative infeasible or difficult.
 For example, as the model parameters increase, machine learning (ML) systems usually integrate with third-party black-box APIs~\citep{gpt4}.

 There have been continuous efforts to develop learning algorithms that rely solely on the forward pass~\citep{bp_brain}.
 The forward learning uses multiple queries on one data point to estimate the gradient~\citep{SPSA, benchmark}.
-The high dimensionality and the rugged loss landscape of ML problems pose arduous challenges for deriving a low-variance gradient estimator.
-Current Literature has demonstrated that a sufficient number of queries on each data point is necessary for successful training~\citep{deepzero, benchmark}.
-To achieve good gradient estimation and task performance, all existing methods equally assign a large number of queries to different data points, neglecting the varying difficulty of gradient estimation at these data.
+The high dimensionality and the rugged loss landscape of ML problems pose arduous challenges for deriving a low-variance gradient estimator. { Current literature has demonstrated that a sufficient number of queries on each data point is necessary for successful training~\citep{deepzero, benchmark}.} To achieve good gradient estimation and task performance, all existing methods equally assign a large number of queries to different data points, neglecting the varying difficulty of gradient estimation at these data.